 A balanced scorecard must be in tune with the current times and the external environment if it is to be an effective steer for your HR operation.
 That’s why a balanced scorecard should be reviewed regularly for relevance, perhaps every year or every two years but, certainly no more than 4 years, because 4 years marks the end of many national political cycles, meaning there can be massive changes to the external business environment.

-And having absorbed the information about the external environment, you can now ask whether your HR balanced scorecard is still fit for purpose in 2015, and develop new priorities.
+And having absorbed the information about the external environment, you can now ask whether your HR balanced scorecard is still fit for purpose, and develop new priorities.

-Now, you may of course have your own priorities for 2015, but based on the SWOT analysis above four key HR priorities have emerged for 2015 and these need to be reflected in the HR balanced scorecard if it is to be relevant.
+Now, you may of course have your own priorities, but based on the SWOT analysis above four key HR priorities have emerged for and these need to be reflected in the HR balanced scorecard if it is to be relevant.

 - Drastic need to upgrade retention programmes due to an up-coming period of high staff turnover